-M. The Project Must Be Fully Funded.
+M. The Project Must Have a Complete Funding Commitment Plan.
 All local projects must be accompanied by an authorizing resolution stating the sponsor's commitment to complete the project as scoped with the funds requested.
 A model resolution including the information required is outlined in Appendix A-4 - Part 1 of this guidance.